-Chlorine bleach in that familiar white bottle is a mainstay in most laundry rooms.
-We use it to whiten clothes, remove stains and disinfect clothes.
-With the growth in high-efficiency washers that use less water to flush away soil, chlorine bleach sales have also soared to disinfect washers and help remove foul odors from front load washers.
-But are you sure you're using it correctly, safely and getting the most bang for your money and efforts?
+Chlorine bleach, whether it is Clorox in that familiar white bottle or a generic brand, is a mainstay in most laundry rooms.
+We use it to whiten clothes, remove stains, and disinfect laundry.
+With the growth in sales of high-efficiency washers that use less water to flush away soil, chlorine bleach sales have also soared to disinfect washers and help remove foul odors from front load washers.
+But are you sure you're using chlorine bleach correctly, safely, and getting the most bang for your money and efforts?

-This is particularly important for fabrics like polyester, nylon and any man-made fibers.
-Chlorine bleach can actually turn white polyester yellow.
+This is particularly important for clothes made of polyester, nylon, or any man-made fibers.
+Chlorine bleach can actually cause white polyester to turn yellow.
 The bleach eats away the outer coating of the threads and reveals the inner core that is yellow.

 Tip #2: Never Mix Bleaches or Other Cleaning Products

 Never mix chlorine bleach and oxygen bleach (often called all-fabric or color-safe bleach).